 - Food Labeling 21 CFR 101

-If you currently or plan to process, repackage, handle or store any of these foods using these processes, make sure you are in compliance with these specialized process regulations in addition to the GMP.
+If you currently, or plan to, process, repackage, handle or store any of these foods using these processes, make sure you are in compliance with these specialized process regulations in addition to the CGMP.
 The regulations cited above can be found in the Electronic Code of Federal Regulations.

-Additionally, there are a number of Minnesota Statues (MS) and Rules (MR) that apply to food manufacturing and warehousing operations:
+Additionally, there are a number of Minnesota Statutes (MS) and Rules (MR) that apply to food manufacturing and warehousing operations:

 - MS 28 Cold Storage